keithalewis/lac/README.md

 stacks.
 Any variables added in the body of a function are removed when the function returns.

-Lac reads space seperated tokens from the input stream and looks them up in a _dictionary_.

 ## Evaluation

-`Lac` reads space seperated tokens from the input stream.
-It looks up the tokens encountered in the dictionary.
+`Lac` reads space seperated tokens from the input stream and looks them up in the dictionary.

 If the corresponding dictionary value is a cif then its required arguments are evaluated from the stream, the function is called, and the result